WDI-SEA/notes/07-angular/angular-bootstrap-directives/readme.md

 ```
 python -m SimpleHTTPServer 8000
 ```
-Now navigate to http://localhost:8000 and you should see you site there.
+Now navigate to http://localhost:8000 and you should see your site there with the navbar loading correctly.

 ### Utilizing Angular Directives